anhtuan23004/anhtuan23004/README.md

 <h1 align="center"><img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> About Me</h1>

-* 🌈 You can call me ChuBeDan because I'm stupid hihi.
+* 🌈 You can call me AngTuan because I'm lazy hihi.
 * 🎓 Now I am an IT student.
+I have to really achieve success to marry a rich wife.
 * ✨ I love to learn, and explore new things, also interested in technology news.
 * ⚡ Cravings: Food, Travelling and Playing Games